y1n/GoElites.Wiki/CommunityPrinciples/CommunityGuidelines.md

 - No executables are allowed unless from Moderator or higher.
 - No NSFW or offensive content.
 - No posts asking for update or release ETA.
-- No exploit destribution or discussion.
+- No exploit distribution or discussion.
 - No selling or trading.
 - No referral links of any kind.
 - No advertisement links of any kind are allowed.